Philippines at the 1990 Asian Games

 The Philippines participated in the 1990 Asian Games held in Beijing, China from September 22 to October 7, 1990.
 Ranked 13th with 1 gold medal, 2 silver medals and 7 bronze medals with a total of 10 over-all medals.

 Asian Games Performance

-Boxer Roberto Jalnaiz plucked in the lone gold by topping the bantamweight class via a stoppage and ended up playing the saviour's role for the beleaguered Philippine contingent, who did slightly better than their 1974 counterparts who returned without a single gold medal from Tehran.
+Boxer Roberto Jalnaiz secured the delegation’s only gold medal after winning the bantamweight division by stoppage.
+His victory accounted for the Philippine team’s sole top finish and marked a modest improvement over the country’s performance at the 1974 Tehran Games, where the contingent did not capture a gold medal.

 Medalists

 The following Philippine competitors won medals at the Games.